mattermost/mattermost-handbook/operations/workplace/people/people-policies.md

 ### Electronic Monitoring Policy

-Mattermost does not engage in electronic monitoring of staff or their activities through their work equipment, such as Mattermost-issued laptops or cell phones, work email, Mattermost, or other applications used by the company, except for legal, security or compliance purposes.
-Any information collected will be used solely to help Mattermost meet its legal, security or compliance requirements.
+Mattermost does not engage in electronic monitoring of staff or their activities through their work equipment, such as Mattermost-issued laptops or cell phones, work email, Mattermost, or other applications used by the company, except for legal, security, or compliance purposes.
+Any information collected will be used solely to help Mattermost meet its legal, security, or compliance requirements.

 In the event of a workplace investigation, Mattermost may request access to staff activities on  Mattermost-issued systems or devices, where necessary.